 Two other courses were formative, Grace says.
 “Neuroscience, along with Sensation and Perception, were two of the most challenging classes that I took in the major.
 And both of those have equipped me to do well in grad school.”

 Grace also arranged to do a couple of independent studies, one in which she worked with inmates in a jail to study how emotions relate to rates of recidivism.
 “I realized by doing that work that I’m less interested in clinical psychology.
 But during that same time, I got to know a therapist working with an autistic boy and I realized how challenging yet rewarding occupational therapy can be.
 That’s when my focus shifted.”

 Grace hopes to work in pediatrics, perhaps with elementary school children.
 “That’s what I’m thinking now, but who knows.
 I could end up working in a burn ward or in a nursing home or the VA.
 There are so many settings for OT work, and this major is preparing me really well to succeed in whatever I choose.”

-Our program prepares students to excel.
-They’re taught to think critically, research intensively and communicate clearly.
-They’re exposed to traditional areas of psychology (through courses such as Conditioning and Learning and Abnormal Psychology) and to newly developed areas (with such courses as Neuropsychology).
-And, they benefit from close contact with a faculty that includes social and clinical psychologists who study relationships and mental health issues, as well as behavioral neuroscientists who study the effects of neurotoxins on brain development and behavior.
-To complement our cirriculum, we conduct cutting-edge research.
+Psychology majors are taught to think critically, research intensively and communicate clearly.
+They study traditional areas of psychology through courses such as Conditioning and Learning, as well as newly developed areas in courses like neuropsychology.
+Research opportunities abound with faculty mentors who are social and clinical psychologists studying a wide array of subjects from relationships and mental health issues to the effects of neurotoxins on brain development and behavior.

-- Recent graduates have secured employment with non-profits, businesses, law firms, and mental health institutions.
-They also attend top-tier graduate programs.
+❱❱ Recent graduates have secured employment with nonprofits, businesses, law firms and mental health institutions.
+And many go on to graduate schools.